IMKarhu/GMTK2024/README.md

 Game about shapes and sizes.

 ## Controls
-- WASD to move
+- WASD to move - DONE
-- SPACE to jump
+- SPACE to jump - DONE
 - E to interact (change to the object)
 - F to toggle between objects